 Mrs Hayden offered simple gifts to the women living there, such as cakes, perfume and hairpins.
-This nice lady wanted to spread the celebration across the whole country.
-She just did not know how to do it.
-She decided to try appealing to the public through Sydney newspapers, who published the idea.
+This lovely lady wanted to spread the celebration across the whole country.
+She did not know how to do it.
+And so, Mrs Hayden decided to try appealing to the public through Sydney newspapers, which published the idea.
 Soon, Mother’s Day became a national celebration in Australia, thanks to Mrs Hayden.

 The second lady was Anna Jarvis.
 She first organised a private Mother’s Day celebration.
-Her aim was to pay tribute to her own mother, who had just passed away.
-Then, she contacted the churches from her area, which passed on her idea.
-The celebration spread to the East Coast, before being adopted by the whole country.
-The American President Woodrow Wilson even designated Mother’s Day as an actual national holiday in 1914.
+She aimed to pay tribute to her mother, who had just passed away.
+Then, she contacted the churches in her area, which passed on her idea.
+The celebration spread to the East Coast before being adopted by the country.
+American President Woodrow Wilson even designated Mother’s Day as an actual national holiday in 1914.

 In the 1910s, a young English lady called Constance Smith tried to bring this Anglican tradition back.
 British retailers quickly understood that they could take advantage of such a tradition.
-Consequently, the modern Mother’s Day was born in the UK, in a more secular and commercial way than the original Mothering Sunday.
+Consequently, the modern Mother’s Day was born in the UK in a more secular and commercial way than the original Mothering Sunday.

 Mother’s Day in France